Onther-Tech/economics/Tokamaklayer2.md

 ### 3.1.
 MEV(Maximal Extractable Value)
 <br/>

-The broader sense of MEV will remain intact in the long run.
+MEV will remain intact in the long run.
 Instead of swapping TON from transaction fees for ETH, sequencers can utilize MEV profits to pay layer 1 fees.
 <br/>
 <br/>

 #### 3.1.1.
-Broader definition of MEV
+More inclusive definition of MEV
 <br/>

 - **Conventional definition of MEV**